ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 It has x-axis 'color' with labels D, E, F, G, H, I and J.
 It has y-axis '' with labels 0, 3000, 6000 and 9000.
 The chart is a bar chart with 7 vertical bars.
-Bar 1 is centered horizontally at D, and spans vertically from 0 to 6775.
+Bar 1 is centered at 1, and length is from 0 to 6775.
-Bar 2 is centered horizontally at E, and spans vertically from 0 to 9797.
+Bar 2 is centered at 2, and length is from 0 to 9797.
-Bar 3 is centered horizontally at F, and spans vertically from 0 to 9542.
+Bar 3 is centered at 3, and length is from 0 to 9542.
-Bar 4 is centered horizontally at G, and spans vertically from 0 to 11292.
+Bar 4 is centered at 4, and length is from 0 to 11292.
-Bar 5 is centered horizontally at H, and spans vertically from 0 to 8304.
+Bar 5 is centered at 5, and length is from 0 to 8304.
-Bar 6 is centered horizontally at I, and spans vertically from 0 to 5422.
+Bar 6 is centered at 6, and length is from 0 to 5422.
-Bar 7 is centered horizontally at J, and spans vertically from 0 to 2808.
+Bar 7 is centered at 7, and length is from 0 to 2808.
 ```